ix-silverstripe-modules/events/README.md

 ### Page Search Type

 There are two types of page search types.
 The "refine" type is for a search box which appears in the sidebar and allows you to refine via start date, end date and category (ex: Strathfield Council).
-The other type is "" and it will show a search box on the top of the events and allow refinement of start date, end date, category and search query (ex: GTCC)
+The other type is "filter" and it will show a search box on the top of the events and allow refinement of start date, end date, category and search query (ex: GTCC)

 ### Public Event Adding